baturalpk/lab-automation/README.md

 4-) Run "paste.ahk" & "copy.py" scripts respectively.

-5-) Click your java console and lay back :)
+5-) Click onto your java console and lay back :)

 6-) After the process, close off AutoHotkey software from the taskbar